rapmd73/Companion/README.md

 ## Discord

-Be sure you read and understand the terms and services and acceptable use. **NEVER GIVE OUT OR SHARE YOUR DISCORD TOKEN***
+Be sure you read and understand the terms and services and acceptable use. **NEVER GIVE OUT OR SHARE YOUR DISCORD TOKEN!**

 This bot *requires* **administrator** priviledges for changing the avatar and nickname.